jgroeneveld/docker-go-template/README.md

 # docker-go-starter

-Smalles possible docker & go version.
+Smalles possible docker & go version using docker multistage and scratch images to have a super small final image.

 ## Usage